Syndesi/syndesi-blog/README.md

 ### Commits & co

 1. Commit all required patches/features.
-2. Execute `yarn version --patch`.
+2. Execute `yarn release` and answer all questions.